-The factor ≈ 2 difference in the ratio SFR{Ha}/SFR{FUV} can be caused by two effects: first, we only corrected for Galactic foreground extinction and not for internal extinction in Arp 78 in our derivation of the FUV luminosity.
+The factor $\approx 2$ difference in the ratio SFR ${H\alpha}$ /SFR ${FUV}$ can be caused by two effects: first, we only corrected for Galactic foreground extinction and not for internal extinction in Arp 78 in our derivation of the FUV luminosity.
 Even small amounts of dust inside the FUV-emitting regions will easily absorb some FUV radiation, so that the intrinsic, dust-corrected luminosity - and with that the true FUV-based SFR - is certainly somewhat higher.
-Second, as mentioned above, the calibration for the SFR derived from H α is only valid for solar metallicity galaxies, while the outskirts of Arp 78 are likely to have somewhat sub-solar metallicities.
-Investigating the metallicity regions are overestimated by factors up to 2 if derived from L(H α) and by up to 50 % if calculated from L(FUV) using empirical calibrations obtained for close-to-solar metallicity environments (cf. Bicker & Fritze, 2005).
-Accounting for the probably subsolar metallicities in the outer regions of Arp 78 thus acts to bring our SFR estimates from FUV and H α into closer agreement.
+Second, as mentioned above, the calibration for the SFR derived from $H\alpha$ is only valid for solar metallicity galaxies, while the outskirts of Arp 78 are likely to have somewhat sub-solar metallicities.
+Investigating the metallicity dependence of SFR indicators with our GALEV models, we found that SFRs in low metallicity regions are overestimated by factors up to 2 if derived from $L(H\alpha)$ and by up to 50% if calculated from L(FUV) using empirical calibrations obtained for close-to-solar metallicity environments (cf. Bicker & Fritze, 2005).
+Accounting for the probably subsolar metallicities in the outer regions of Arp 78 thus acts to bring our SFR estimates from FUV and $H\alpha$ into closer agreement.

-After allowing for these two effects, we consider the SFR derived from H α and from the FUV luminosity to be in acceptable concordance, and estimate it to be SFR(outer) $\approx (0.5 \pm 0.2) \, M{\odot} \, yr^{-1}$ across the extended tidal structures in Arp 78 outlined in Fig. 2.
+After allowing for these two effects, we consider the SFR derived from H $\alpha$ and from the FUV luminosity to be in acceptable concordance, and estimate it to be SFR(outer) $\approx (0.5 \pm 0.2) \, M\odot \, yr^{-1}$ across the extended tidal structures in Arp 78 outlined in Fig. 2.
 This agreement further reinforces our conclusion that the average upper mass stellar IMF in this region is normal.